jk377y/stickyNotes/README.md

 https://sticky-notes-iota.vercel.app/

 ## Description
 This is a quick Javascript application that I am using to mimic the behavior of the Windows Sticky Note application.
-Notes are displayed on the page and also are persistent through using the browsers local storage.<br>
+Notes are displayed on the page and also are persistent through using the browser's local storage.<br>

 ## Screenshot
 <img src="./screenshot1.JPG" alt="screenshot of application being used in browser"><br>